 What Do They Offer

-This group offers monthly meetings discussing the care and development of multiple birth children, as well as other topics of interest. clothing & equipment exchanges and club libraries are some of the other invaluable services.
+This group offers monthly meetings discussing the care and development of multiple birth children, as well as other topics of interest.
+Clothing & equipment exchanges and club libraries are some of the other invaluable services.

 Membership